 To become a volunteer with Circle of Friends Humane Society, the first step is to attend an orientation session!
 Orientation is an opportunity to learn about different jobs for volunteers, receive a tour of our facility, meet the Hospitality department along with other new volunteers, and visit with some of our adoptable animals!
 Please see our FAQ to learn about requirements and opportunities for volunteers, and check out our Sign Up section to schedule yourself for orientation.

 Orientation is a great way to learn about volunteering and get acquainted with our facility.
 Orientations are held twice a week every two weeks, with alternating days and times.
 Spacing is limited and sign up ahead of time is required.
-If you do not see an available orientation that fits with your schedule, please leave your information and preferred days/times for orientation under our contact link!
-We will do our best to take your schedule into consideration when planning new orientations and contact you when new orientations are scheduled.

 Available Orientation Dates:

 Q: What Kinds of opportunities are there for volunteering at Circle of Friends Humane Society?

 A: There are many different types of opportunities for those looking to volunteer!
 As a volunteer at Circle of Friends, you are able to:

 - Assist in various office tasks.